MustansirZia/csgo-dedicated-server/README.md

 <br />

-The Dockerfile will build an image for running a Counter-Strike: Global Offensive dedicated server in a container.
+The Dockerfile will build an image for running a Counter-Strike: Global Offensive dedicated server in a container. (<b>GL HF!</b>)

 Base Image - [https://github.com/kaimallea/csgo](https://github.com/kaimallea/csgo)